saisubhasish/imdb_rag/README.md

 ### Follow-Up Questions
 1. After submitting the initial query, you can ask follow-up questions (e.g., "Which one has the best reviews?").
 2. The system will maintain context and provide relevant responses.

+## Enhancements to be done
+1. User signup, loging
+2. Authentication Layer